Noboribetsu Marine Park Nixe: History

 The shark tunnel tank is made by connecting a warm water tank and a cold water tank, with a total water volume of 920000 l.

 To establish the largest aquarium in Hokkaido, the city government of Noboribetsu established a third-sector company as the main operator with investment from 42 local companies.
 The aquarium was opened on July 20, 1990, at a total project cost of approximately 7.3 billion yen.

 In the first month of its opening, approximately 230,000 people visited the museum.
 For the first two years of its opening, it attracted more than 600,000 visitors per year.

 However, from the third year of operation onwards, the number of visitors rapidly dropped due to the economic downturn caused by the bursting of the bubble economy and the loss of popularity.
 As a result, in 1997, the private company withdrew, leaving Noboribetsu City virtually holding the entire operation.

-As a result, "Hokkaido Marine Park," the operating body of the park, fell into a business crisis with accumulated debts of approximately 4.03 billion yen as of January 2001, and on January 18, 2001, Noboribetsu City, Kamori Kanko, and Hokkaido Marine Park reached a basic agreement on "management improvement measures" and signed a memorandum of understanding.
-On January 18, 2001, Noboribetsu City, Kamori Kanko, and Hokkaido Marine Park signed a memorandum of understanding (MOU) to transfer management rights of the marine park to Kamori Kanko.
+As a result, "Hokkaido Marine Park," the operating body of the park, fell into a business crisis with accumulated debts of approximately 4.03 billion yen as of January 2001.
+The same month, Noboribetsu City, Kamori Kanko, and Hokkaido Marine Park signed a memorandum of understanding to transfer management rights of the marine park to Kamori Kanko.

 Under this restructuring plan, Kamori Kanko became the largest shareholder by transferring the 25% stake (100 million yen investment) owned by Noboribetsu City without compensation, and "Hokkaido Marine Park" became a private company from the third sector.

 Then, Noboribetsu City acquired the park's building for approximately 800 million yen and leased it free of charge for 10 years, which effectively exempted Noboribetsu City from paying property tax, and "Hokkaido Marine Park" became free of property tax and building The "Hokkaido Marine Park" was no longer burdened with property taxes and building depreciation.